ABFAS Update on COVID-19

 Part II Case Review

 In the context of this pandemic, ABFAS has made the difficult decision to postpone this year’s Case Review examination.
-It will now take place on August 13-15, 2020.
-Candidates should expect their results by October 1, 2020.
+It will now take place on October 2-4 and 9-11, 2020.
+Candidates should expect their results in early November, 2020.

 ABFAS has also extended the deadline for Case Review candidate submission of complete electronic case documentation from March 20 to April 30, 2020.
 You must now submit your complete electronic case documentation by 11:59 pm Pacific Time on April 30,